vharsh/digital-credential-plugins/sunbird-rc-esignet-integration-impl/README.md

 # sunbird-rc-esignet-integration-impl

-## About
+## Overview
-Implementation for Authenticator, VCIssuancePlugin interfaces defined in esignet-integration-api.
-This library is built as a integration for [sunbird-registry-system](https://github.com/Sunbird-RC) service.
+This library project implements Authenticator and VCIssuancePlugin interfaces defined in esignet-integration-api for integrating eSignet with [sunbird-registry](https://github.com/Sunbird-RC) system.

-This library should be added as a runtime dependency to [esignet-service](https://github.com/mosip/esignet)
+This library should be added as a runtime dependency to [esignet-service](https://github.com/mosip/esignet).

-## Below configurations should be updated to configure the Sunbird RC plugins in eSignet
+## Below configurations should be updated in eSignet property file to configure the Sunbird RC plugins

 ````
 mosip.esignet.integration.scan-base-package=io.mosip.esignet.sunbirdrc.integration